 Early Symptoms of Cauda Equina Syndrome

 There are a number of symptoms, referred to as "red flags”, that appear when these nerves are compressed.
-The warning signs include loss of sexual feeling, discomfort and/or altered sensation in both legs.
-Changes to bowel and bladder function (such as altered flow, sensation, or urgency to go to the toilet) are other red flags.
+The warning signs include bowel and bladder dysfunction (such as altered flow, sensation, or urgency to go to the toilet).Loss of sexual feeling, discomfort and/or altered sensation in both legs (such as pins and needles or pain) are other red flags.

 Here, the solicitors at JMW take a look at the causes, early symptoms and treatment of cauda equina syndrome.